 There are many nestbox traps that have been developed for catching these birds.
 The type of house being used will determine the trap type.

 Some traps are made for Bluebird houses and others work better for Purple Martin Housing.
-The Insert Trap to the left works well for Bluebird Houses and is one of the most popular types for protecting Bluebirds.
+The Insert Trap above works well for Bluebird Houses and is one of the most popular types for protecting Bluebirds.

 There are other types of insert traps that work better on Purple Martin housing.
 Check online to see what's available.
-Some insert traps are house specific so you may have to shop around to find what you need.
+You'll find some insert traps are house specific.
+A good resource is the Purple Martin Conservation Association.

 These are probably my favorite types of traps since they capture so many HOSP's.

-The two photos show the types I'm currently useing.
+The two photos show the types I'm currently using.
 The first is from Sparrowtrap.net and is an elevator trap.

 The weight of the HOSP drops the elevator, the HOSP then enters the holding area and the elevator returns upward for the next bird.